infixtrading/flashbot/README.md

 # Flashbot
 [![Build Status](https://travis-ci.org/infixtrading/flashbot.svg?branch=master)](https://travis-ci.org/infixtrading/flashbot)

 Flashbot is a Java and Scala library for building, simulating, and running low-latency Cryptocurrency trading strategies as a cluster of trading engines and market data servers.

-A main focus of this library is to make it easier to go from backtest to live strategy.
+This project aims to provide a simple interface for building complex strategies as well as a common infrastructure to run them on.

 ## Overview
 Market data servers (the `DataServer` actor) connect to outside data sources such as exchange websockets or 3rd party signals.
 They persist and serve that data.
 Here's a list of features: